kubernetes/community/contributors/devel/pull-requests.md

 > The magic incantation to run this job again is @k8s-bot unit test this.
 Please help us cut down flakes by linking to an open flake issue when you hit one in your PR.

 # Why was my PR closed?

-Pull requests that are purely support questions will be closed and redirected to [Stack Overflow](http://stackoverflow.com/questions/tagged/kubernetes).
-The Kubernetes developer community does this to consolidate questions into a single channel, improve efficiency in responding to requests, and make FAQs easier to find.

 Pull requests older than 90 days will be closed.
 Exceptions can be made for PRs that have active review comments, or that are awaiting other dependent PRs.
 Closed pull requests are easy to recreate, and little work is lost by closing a pull request that subsequently needs to be reopened.
 We want to limit the total number of PRs in flight to:
 * Maintain a clean project